-Once the last patch or rag comes out reasonably clean, I take that patch and put shooting grease or eatable oil on it and run it down the bore to protect the iron and have the barrel ready for the next shooting session.
+Once the last patch or rag comes out reasonably clean (it will never come out completely clean), I take that patch and put shooting grease or eatable oil on it and run it down the bore to protect the iron and have the barrel ready for the next shooting session.
 As always, swab down the bore with vegetable oil (jojoba, olive, canola, Etc.) or shooting grease as your last step to prevent rusting, especially if you have used a solvent.

 The residue on the outside also requires removal and for that I take a small cloth or paper towel and put some eatable oil on it and then wipe everything down.
 Most of the time I do not remove the lock, but just wipe down the places I can get to without removing anything.
 Of course, I wipe down the outside of the barrel with special attention to the breech end and all around the cock.
 I wipe down the primer pan and the front side of the frizzen and all parts of the lock's outside.
 I avoid putting oil or grease on the frizzen face or the flint.

 For calibers up to .50, a jag works great